tokio-rs/website/content/docs/getting-started/runtime-model.md

 crate and is one of the building blocks of the polling model.

-Now, lets define an asynchronous task without combinators that uses this `poll_wdiget` function.
+Now, lets define an asynchronous task without combinators that uses this `poll_widget` function.
 The task will do the following:

 1. Acquire a widget.
 2. Print the widget to STDOUT.